CEA-MetroCarac/PySSPFM/README.md

 library's developer, it's crucial to emphasize that there are no assurances that this library will seamlessly process your unique data.
-Moreover,  it should be noted that in order to extract data from a Bruker SPM file, DLL files must be installed alongside the Nanoscope Analysis software (Bruker).
+Moreover,  it should be noted that in order to extract data from a Bruker SPM file, DLL (Dynamic Link Library) files must be installed alongside the Nanoscope Analysis software (Bruker).
 </p>